Ian started working out at age 40 and has since learned a lot about motivation, success, and developing a fitness routine.

 Set Yourself Up for Success

-Get yourself into the right mindset first.
+You need to be in the right mindset.
 If you set yourself up for success, you have a much better chance of succeeding.
 Here's why it's important.

 Working out is also something you need to plan to fit into your day.
 If you start by visiting the gym in the morning but find that you're constantly late getting to the office, you won't keep it up.
 Some people like to work out at the end of the day.
 I knew this wouldn't work for me, because I want to get home to spend time with my family, and it'd be too easy for me to skip the gym.